Ekinadoese/MY-LITA-JOURNEY-DOCUMENTATION/README.md

 - Expand the data you want to work with
 - To add charts, click on the chart type from visualization pane.
 An empty chart will appear
 - click add data to select the data you want to add
+- You can change summarization from the right arrow at the end of your data name inside add data on your visualization

-9. Modeling and DAX Functions
+11. Modeling and DAX Functions
 - DAX Function (Data Analysis Expression) is used with modeling
 - DAX Function is a way to create data from existing tables through calculations or functions
 - We can add Columns to our tables from add column